IBM-Cloud/terraform-provider-ibm/website/docs/d/is_backup_policy_job.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

 - `id` - The unique identifier of the BackupPolicyJob.
+- `included_content` - (List) The included content for backups created using this policy.
 - `auto_delete` - (Boolean) Indicates whether this backup policy job will be automatically deleted after it completes.
 At present, this is always `true`, but may be modifiable in the future.
 - `auto_delete_after` - (Integer) If `auto_delete` is `true`, the days after completion that this backup policy job will be deleted.
 This value may be modifiable in the future.
 - `backup_policy_plan` - (List) The backup policy plan operated this backup policy job (may be [deleted](https://cloud.ibm.com/apidocs/vpc#deleted-resources)).